-6.3.2.5 Release of Realtime Threads
+6.3.2.5 Release of a Realtime Thread

-The repeated release of realtime threads is achieved by executing in a loop and invoking the RealtimeThread.waitForNextPeriod or RealtimeThread.waitForNext-Release methods, or their interruptible equivalents (RealtimeThread.waitFor-NextPeriodInterruptible RealtimeThread.waitForNextReleaseInterruptible) within that loop.
-For simplicity, unless otherwise stated, the semantics in this section apply to both forms of those methods.
+The repeated release of a realtime thread is achieved by executing in a loop and invoking the RealtimeThread.waitForNextRelease1 methods, or its interruptible equivalent RealtimeThread.waitForNextReleaseInterruptible) within that loop.
+For simplicity, unless otherwise stated, the semantics in this section apply to both forms of this method.

-- 1. A realtime thread's release characteristics are determined by the following: - (a) The invocation of the realtime thread's start method and the value of its phasing policy parameter (if applicable).

-- (b) The action of the RealtimeThread methods: waitForNextPeriod, wait-ForNextPeriodInterruptible, schedulePeriodic, deschedulePeriodic, waitForNextRelease, waitForNextReleaseInterruptible, schedule, and deschedule; - (c) The occurrence of deadline misses and whether or not a miss handler is installed; and - (d) The passing of time that generates periodic release events and a call of the release method that generates aperiodic release events. - 2.
-The initial release event of a periodic realtime thread occurs in response to the invocation of its start method in accordance with the start time specified in its release parameters and its assigned phasing policy - see PeriodicParameters and PhasingPolicy.
-The initial release event of an aperiodic realtime thread occurs immediately in response to the invocation of the its start method. - 3.
+- 1. A realtime thread's release characteristics are determined by the following: - (a) the invocation of the realtime thread's start method and the value of its phasing policy parameter (if applicable); - (b) the action of the RealtimeThread methods waitForNextRelease, wait-ForNextReleaseInterruptible, schedulePeriodic, deschedulePeriodic, schedule, and deschedule; - (c) the occurrence of deadline misses and whether or not a miss handler is installed; and - (d) whether the passing of time generates periodic release events or calls to the release method generates aperiodic release events. - 2.
+The initial release event depends on the type of release parameters given the realtime thread: - (a) for a realtime thread with periodic parameters, the initial release event occurs in response to the invocation of its start method in accordance with the start time specified in its release parameters and its assigned phasing policy-see PeriodicParameters and PhasingPolicy; - (b) For a realtime thread with aperiodic parameters, the initial release event occurs immediately in response to the invocation of its start method. - 3.
 Changes to the start time in a realtime thread's PeriodicParameters object only have an effect on its initial release time.
 Consequently, if a PeriodicParameters object is bound to multiple realtime threads, a change in the start time may affect all, some or none, of those threads, depending on whether or not start has been invoked on them. - 4.
-Subsequent release events occur - (a) for periodic realtime threads: when each period falls due, except as described below (in 6e), at times determined as follows: if the i^{th} release event occurred at a time t_i , then the i+1 release event occurs at the time $t_i + T_i$, where T_i is the value of the period stored in the realtime thread's PeriodicParameters object at the time t_i . - (b) for aperiodic realtime thread: with each call of the release method, except as described below (in 6e) - (c) for sporadic realtime threads: with each call of the release method, except as described below (in 6e) with additional regulation to enforce MIT are required as defined in Sporadic Release Control below. - 5.
-Each release of an aperiodic realtime thread is an arrival.
-If the thread has release parameters of type AperiodicParameters, then the arrival may become a release event for the thread according to the semantics given in "Aperiodic Release Control" below.
-If the thread has release parameters of type SporadicParameters, then the arrival may become a release event for the thread according to the semantics given in "Sporadic Release Control" below.
-If the thread has release parameters of a type other than SporadicParameters then the arrival is a release event, and the arrival-time is the release event time. - 6.
-The implementation should behave effectively as if the following state variables were added to a realtime thread's state, and manipulated by the actions as described below:
+When subsequent release events occur also depends on the type of release parameters given to the realtime thread: - (a) for periodic realtime threads, each period (and hence each release) falls due, except as described below (in 6d), at regular intervals such that when the i^{th} release event occurred at a time t_i , the i + 1 release event occurs at the time $t_i + T_i$, where T_i is the value of the period stored in the realtime thread's PeriodicParameters object at the time t_i ;